UPenn-CIT599/financial-report-analysis/README.md

 - Download the PDFBox .jar file here: https://pdfbox.apache.org/download.cgi
 - It is the file labeled "pdfbox-app-2.0.15.jar"
 - Save it under the the Folder "FinancialReportAnalysis\lib\"
-- On the Eclipse IDE, right click on the Java Project "FinancialReportAnalysis"
+- In Eclipse, RIGHT CLICK on the Java Project "FinancialReportAnalysis"
 - Click REFRESH.
 - The library "pdfbox-app-2.0.15.jar" should appear under "Referenced Libraries"
 - If it does not, right click on Java Project "FinancialReportAnalysis" -> Build Path -> Configure Build Path
 - Under "Libraries" tab, click "Add JARs", select "FinancialReportAnalysis/lib" and select "pdfbox-app-2.0.15.jar".
-Click OK and Apply to Close.
+-Click OK and Apply to Close.

 ## Setup - Sentiment Analysis
 - Download the Sentiment Analysis project developed by Ruthwik from https://github.com/Ruthwik/Sentiment-Analysis